MCAT Psychology and Sociology: What You Need To Know

 The psychology and sociology section on the MCAT is worth a quarter of your final grade, so you’ll want to be prepared.
 Scoring well on the MCAT is your ticket into the med school of your dreams.

-If you are worried about taking the test and would like some one-on-one support, consider working with an MCAT tutor.
+If you are worried about taking the test and would like some one-on-one support, consider working with a private MCAT tutor.

 Final Thoughts